Vankka/pr-target-branch-action/README.md

 ### target (Required)

-The base branch this action will check for, this also accepts a Regular Expression (pre- and suffixed with /), example values:
+The base branch this action will check for, this also accepts a Regular Expression (pre- and suffixed with /, the pattern should match only the branch name), example values:
 ```
 # Only matches the development branch
 development